dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-Astral damage is both Arcane and Nature damage meaning that these spells benefit from effects that buff either spell school and get increased by both type of buffs multiplicatively.
+Astral damage is both Arcane and Nature damage.
+Effects that buff Nature spells also applies to Astral spells, and effects that buff Arcane spells likewise also applies to Astral spells.
+For example, Solar Eclipse multiplies the damage of all Nature & Astral spells by 1.15x, and Lunar Eclipse multiplies the damage of all Arcane & Astral spells by 1.15x.
+If you have both eclipse, Astral spells get 1.15 * 1.15 = 2.25x multiplier, while Nature & Arcane spells get 1.15x.

 Mind that class buffs only affect class spells so if a trinket does nature or arcane damage they are not affected by our buffs to these spell schools.

 <br><div id="macros">